maveniverse/site-001/content/en/blog/cstamas/2025/03/life-of-maven-artifact.md

 {{% /pageinfo %}}

-In Maven you will read about following very important things:
-* **session** (historically called "reactor" by a Maven 2 plugin) - the set of subprojects Maven is working on
-* **project** (sometimes called "checkout", referring that project is checked out from some SCM) - the set of subprojects that makes the "project" you are working on
-* **local repositories** (since Maven 3.9 you can have multiple of these; in a limited way) - the mish-mash directory, where Maven caches (remote) and installs (locally built) artifacts
-* **remote repositories** - remote repositories that contains deployed artifact meant to be shared.
-Most notable one being Maven Central provided "out of the box".
-Most often they are reached via HTTPS.

-Let's start from end.

 {{% alert title="Disclaimer" color="info" %}}

 While the concepts are similar, if not same, there may me slight deviations between open source (globally